jddunn/restless/README.md

 * Analysis of system logs for abnormal activities / deviations *(not started)*
 * Constant, efficient and ongoing analysis of system files / logs *(in-progress)*

-All analyses will be constantly ongoing, occur in real-time, and performed through machine learning models (using both supervised and unsupervised training techniques).
 No database is currently integrated with the code, but Spark clusters will be used along with Ray for distributed processing (eventually).

 Restless aims to be fast and fully functional offline.
-The current configuration is for Ubuntu-based machines, but can be modified for other platforms by editing the `Dockerfile` and `docker-compose.yml` (eventually, Docker images will be built for Mac and Windows and linked here for download).
+The current Docker config is for Ubuntu-based machines, but can be modified for other platforms by editing the `Dockerfile` and `docker-compose.yml` (eventually, Docker images will be built for Mac and Windows and linked here for download).

-Currently, there is no REST API functionality besides serving the documentation; only the CLI and library is functional.

 ## Screenshots and Results
 <div>